 During my week long externship I worked on the design of a technology centered university design competition by creating a SketchUp model of the existing area.
 I was also exposed to completed projects of the firm and how they process went from conceptual through construction to finished product.

-University of Virginia School of Architecture, Charlottesville, VA, US, Teaching Assistant
+University of Virginia, Charlottesville, VA, US, Teaching Assistant

 During my fourth year at UVa I was a teaching assistant for Architecture 1010: Lessons of the Lawn and taught a group of nine first year students with another TA.
 We exposed the students to verbalizing spatial themes of exploration as well as diagramming techniques.